hirwacedric123/hirwacedric123/README.md

 - **Email**: [Your Email Address]
 - **Portfolio**: [Link to your portfolio or personal website (if any)]

-If you're interested in collaborating on a project or have questions about my work, don't hesitate to get in touch.
-I'm always up for a chat about software development, coding, and technology!

-Let's build something amazing together! 😎
+Let’s build something amazing together! 😎